Requirements for the Major in International and Area Studies

 - THEA 290 Asian Theatre

 Latin American Studies

-SPAN 401 Topics in Hispanic Culture (when the topic is Latin America)
+- SPAN 401 The Spanish-Speaking World on Film (when the topic is Latin America)

-SPAN 435 Advanced Literary Studies (when topic is Spanish-American literature)
+- SPAN 435 Advanced Literary Studies (when the topic is Latin American literature)

 Western European Studies

 Given the richness of the College curriculum related to modern Europe, the requirements for European area studies are somewhat more specific than are those for other areas.
 In particular, students must choose two courses (from different departments) that deal with modern Europe and two courses that relate to a specific nation.

 - ARTX 150 Survey of Art II: 1600-1945